Noddy Holder: Personal life

 Holder married dress designer Leandra Russell in 1976.
 They had two daughters and divorced in 1984.
 In 2004, Holder married television producer Suzan Price, with whom he has a son, Django (named after Django Reinhardt).
 Today, Holder lives in Prestbury, Cheshire.

 In 2018, Holder was diagnosed with oesophageal cancer and was expected to live another six months.
 He underwent experimental chemotherapy treatment at the Christie Hospital in Manchester to which he "responded well".
 His battle with cancer was made public in 2023 by his wife Suzan in her monthly column for Cheshire Life magazine.
 She stated that the "experts never like to use the word 'cure', but five years later and he's feeling good and looking great".
 Holder told The Big Issue that he kept his condition private, except to family and close friends, as he did not want people to "think of me as a cancer victim".

-Railway views

-In December 2021, Holder criticised the high-speed railway line High Speed 2 and claimed that more trains should be added to the West Coast Main Line and update the West to East coast lines instead.
-The northern extensions have since been cancelled.